How to Roast Pumpkin Seeds, Step by Step

 Then a few years ago, after learning more about food waste and vowing to make the most of every ingredient, I decided not to toss the seeds.
 Instead, I roasted them and realized that crispy, baked pumpkin seeds are super easy to make!
 Their nutty flavor was so addictive, they didn’t even make it to the pantry.
 My family gobbled them up, risking burned fingers, straight from the sheet tray.

-The best part is, pumpkin seeds are packed with nutrients.
+The best part is, pumpkin seeds are good for you.
 They’re high in protein and fiber, and they’re a good source of minerals like zinc and iron.
+You can even cook with pumpkin seed oil.
 So the next time you make jack-o’-lanterns, save the insides and follow our Test Kitchen’s step-by-step guide for how to roast pumpkin seeds.

 Roasted Pumpkin Seeds Recipe

 Here’s our easiest method for roasting pumpkin seeds.
 Trust us—these toasted seeds aren’t going to last long!
 This roasted pumpkin seeds recipe makes 2 cups.